yizhisec/delayed/README.md

     * a worker dequeued a task, then both the monitor and its child process got killed before they releasing the task.

 8. **Q: How to recovery lost tasks?**
-A: Run a sweeper.
+A: Runs a sweeper.
 It dose two things:
     * it keeps the task notification length the same as the task queue.
     * it moves the timeout dequeued tasks back to the task queue.